shivammathur/setup-php/README.md

   <a href="#tada-php-support" title="PHP Versions Supported"><img alt="PHP Versions Supported" src="https://img.shields.io/badge/php-%3E%3D%205.6-8892BF.svg"></a>
 </p>

-Setup PHP with required extensions, php.ini configuration and composer in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
-This action can be added as a step in your action workflow and it will setup the PHP environment you need to test your application.
+Setup PHP with required extensions, php.ini configuration, code-coverage support and composer in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
+This action gives you a cross platform interface to setup the PHP environment you need to test your application.
 Refer to [Usage](#memo-usage "How to use this") section and [examples](#examples "Examples of use") to see how to use this.

 ## Contents